hylo-lang/specification/spec.md

     keyword ::= (one of)
-      Any Never as as! _as!! async await break catch conforance continue deinit else extension false for fun if import in infix init let match namespace nil postfix prefix private public return sink static true try type var where while yield
+      Any Never as as! _as!! async await break catch conforance continue deinit else extension false for fun if import in infix init let match namespace nil postfix prefix private public return sink static true try type typealias var where while yield
     ```

-### 2.4.3.
-Raw identifiers
+### Identifiers

-1. Raw identifiers are case-sensitive sequences of letters and digits.
+1. Identifiers are case-sensitive sequences of letters and digits.
 They have the form:

     ```ebnf
-    raw-identifier ::=
+    identifier ::=
-      raw-identifier-head
+      identifier-head
-      raw-identifier raw-identifier-tail
+      identifier identifier-tail
       backquoted-identifier
       contextual-keyword

-    raw-identifier-head ::= (_ and any character in categories Lu, Ll, Lt, Lm, Lo, Nl)
+    identifier-head ::= (_ and any character in categories Lu, Ll, Lt, Lm, Lo, Nl)

-    raw-identifier-tail ::= (any character in categories Lu, Ll, Lt, Lm, Lo, Mn, Mc, Nl, Nd, Pc)
+    identifier-tail ::= (any character in categories Lu, Ll, Lt, Lm, Lo, Mn, Mc, Nl, Nd, Pc)

     backquoted-identifier ::=
       backquoted-identifier-head bq-char `